tonedefdev/aadpi-terminator/README.md

 ```

 # Deploy a Terminator
-First we need to create an `AzureIdentityManfiest`:
+First we need to create an `AzureIdentityTerminator` manfiest`:
 ```yaml
 apiVersion: azidterminator.io/v1alpha1
 kind: AzureIdentityTerminator